DrAbcOfficial/ABCEnchance/README.md

 # Known issue

- - After `CBasePlayer::RemovePlayerItem`, the menu will display the removed items incorrectly because there is no corresponding networkmessage to synchronize the message
+ - ~~After `CBasePlayer::RemovePlayerItem`, the menu will display the removed items incorrectly because there is no corresponding networkmessage to synchronize the message~~
- - Sometimes will empty the weapon menu incorrectly after player death
+ - ~~Sometimes will empty the weapon menu incorrectly after player death~~
  - Dynamic indicator will point to wrong direction
+ - Weapon postion conflict fix will not work

 # Install
  1. Download and install [MetahookSV](https://github.com/hzqst/MetaHookSv)